New Meadow Style Garden

 Maybe, I should add some Vintage Red yarrow to the meadow bed.
 I have some in a border garden in this yard, but it wants more sun than it is getting.

 Here's a couple of garden envy photos for you.
 A neighbor on our block has the most wonderful naturalistic garden in her front yard.
 Her garden designer installed taller plants near the street which prevents you from seeing this lovely scene from the road.
 I was chatting with another neighbor in her front yard (another one with great plants) which allowed me the different view.
 Wouldn't you love to step out on your front porch and see this in the morning?
-The peachy agastache inspired me to buy a small one for the meadow style garden in front my yard. :)
+The peachy agastache inspired me to buy a small one for the meadow style garden in my front yard. :)

 As always, happy gardening!